 Have you ever heard the phrase 'United in diversity'?
-It is the EU's motto and it represents what the EU's values are all about.
-While each EU country has its own culture, language and traditions, they all share the same common values and must respect them if they want to be part of the European Union.
+It is the EU's motto and it represents what the EU values are all about.
+While each EU country has its own culture, languages and traditions, they all share common values and must respect them if they want to be part of the European Union.

 One fundamental value that unites all the Member States is democracy.
 This means that only democratic countries can be members of the EU.
+The EU values are:

+- Human dignity

+- Freedom

+- Democracy

+- Equality

-The other values of the EU that are common to all Member States are: human dignity, freedom, equality, the rule of law and respect for human rights, including the rights of people belonging to minority groups.
+- The rule of law

+- Respect for human rights, including the rights of people belonging to minority groups.

 These values form the basis of the EU and are laid out in the Lisbon Treaty and the EU Charter of Fundamental Rights.